 - Pick the source node uniformly at random.
 This is in the spirit of doing things as random as possible, given the available information.
 Probably there is a correlation between, say, the degree and the probability of being a source of an outbreak, but we don’t know it, so let’s do it like this.

 - Infect the source at a time chosen randomly (with uniform randomness between the beginning and end of the temporal network).
 This is also to do things as random as possible.
-Clearly it would be bad to choose a time relating to features of the data (like the beginning of the data, or at the time when an individual enters the data).
+Clearly, it would be wrong to choose a time relating to features of the data (like the beginning of the data, or at the time when an individual enters the data).
 We did that anyway in some papers, and probably it doesn’t affect the conclusions much, but these are very biased time points.
-For example, in many data sets of human activity, individuals behave differently in the beginning of their presence in the data, and the end.
+For example, in many data sets of human activity, individuals behave differently at the beginning of their presence in the data, and the end.
 This choice means that outbreaks starting towards the end will not have the time to spread to the entire network, which is bad news if one wants to study the propagations of large outbreaks (I usually don’t).
-Otherwise I can’t see any methodological problem with it.
+Otherwise, I can’t see any methodological problem with it.

-- Not make a node infectious at the time step it gets infected.
+- Not make a node infectious at the time step when it gets infected.
 In empirical data sets, nodes typically have many simultaneous contacts.
-This rule is to prohibit the infection spreading further than one step at a time.
+This rule is to prohibit the infection from spreading further than one step at a time.
 I.e. if there are contacts (A,B,10) and (B,C,10), but no (A,C,10), then A cannot infect C (via B) at time 10.
-So technically our model is an SEIR model with the E stage lasting an infinitesimal time.
+So technically, our model is an SEIR model with the E stage lasting an infinitesimal time.
 Optionally (and what seemed more principled to me before), one can assume that the contacts and infection processes are truly instantaneous but happen in a specific order.
 Then one needs to average over randomizations over the order of the contacts during a time step.

 - Let the infection probability be the same for all contacts.
 This is a well-known oversimplification, but I do it anyway.
 Partly to conform to conventions, partly because exploring realistic distributions of infection probabilities and infectiousness is a bit boring topic (but sure, eventually I’ll get there . . ).